 For all the Dickensian energy and humor of this ingenious story, Brain Storm also stands at the center of many modern controversies, from the death penalty and the circus atmosphere of criminal trials to neuroscientific and moral quandaries about sex, crime, and religion.
 Rachel tells Watson that free will is a fiction: "There’s not much you can do about it if you’re biologically predisposed to violence or sexual misbehavior.
 You just have to make the best of it, and try not to get caught."

 Once a deliberate yes-man at home and in the office, Joe Watson finds himself fighting not only to save his marriage and his career but also to hold intact his conviction that a person is more than a series of chemical reactions.

-RICHARD DOOLING is a novelist, screenwriter, and lawyer, a visiting professor at the University of Nebraska College of Law, and a frequent contributor to the New York Times.
-He is the author of Critical Care, Brainstorm, Bet Your Life, and… More about Richard Dooling
+Richard Dooling is a novelist, screenwriter, and lawyer, a visiting professor at the University of Nebraska–Lincoln College of Law, and a frequent contributor to The New York Times.
+He is the author of Critical Care, Brain Storm, Bet Your Life, and White Man’s Grave, which… More about Richard Dooling

 Ebook | $11.99

 Published by Random House Dec 19, 2012| 416 Pages| ISBN 9780307828804